summary

 AI Summary

-This bill requires the Alcohol and Drug Policy Commission (ADPC) to develop and implement a comprehensive statewide strategy for preventing substance use among youth.
-The bill defines four key prevention approaches: universal prevention (targeting the general population), selective prevention (focusing on high-risk groups), indicated prevention (addressing individuals showing early signs of substance use), and primary prevention (practices designed to prevent or delay youth substance use).
-The ADPC must conduct a thorough assessment of existing prevention programs, including an inventory of current school-based and youth-serving programs, an evaluation of the prevention workforce, an assessment of treatment gaps, and a financial accounting of current prevention expenses.
-The commission is required to define state agency responsibilities, outline funding models, and identify implementation strategies.
-By September 15, 2026, the ADPC must report its findings and recommendations to the legislative committees.
-Additionally, the bill mandates that the ADPC collaborate with Oregon Health and Science University to provide education and technical assistance to youth substance use disorder treatment providers.
-The provisions of the bill are set to be repealed on January 2, 2027, indicating it is intended as a time-limited initiative to strengthen youth substance use prevention efforts.
+This bill directs the Alcohol and Drug Policy Commission (ADPC) to develop and implement comprehensive plans for preventing substance use among youth.
+The bill defines four key prevention strategies: universal prevention (targeting the general population), selective prevention (focusing on high-risk groups), indicated prevention (addressing early signs of potential substance use), and a statewide primary prevention strategy.
+The ADPC is required to conduct a thorough inventory and assessment of existing prevention programs, including evaluating their effectiveness, funding sources, and workforce capabilities.
+Additionally, the commission must assess gaps in youth substance use disorder treatment services and perform a financial accounting of current prevention expenses.
+The bill mandates that the ADPC, in collaboration with Oregon Health and Science University, provide education and technical assistance to youth substance use treatment providers.
+To support these efforts, the bill appropriates $921,232 from the General Fund for the 2025-2027 biennium.
+The commission is required to report its findings and recommendations to legislative health committees by September 15, 2026, with the section of the bill regarding these provisions set to be repealed on January 2, 2027.

 Committee Categories